script3/reflector-usdc-oracle/README.md

-# Oracle Aggregator
+# Reflector USDC Oracle

-Example Oracle Aggregator that can be used with Blend pools.
-This contract allows one Blend pool to access multiple oracle prices sources from one location via `lastprice` method.
+This Oracle Aggregator is intended to be used with a Reflector Oracle that reports price in USDC.
+The price of USDC is hard coded to return 1 with the desired number of decimals.

 ### Supported Oracles

-This Oracle Aggregator contract makes a few assumptions about the oracles it can support:
+This Reflector USDC Oracle Aggregator contract makes a few assumptions about the oracles it can support:

-* Oracle must have the same base asset as the aggregator (e.g. USD)
+* Oracle must report price in usdc
 * Oracle must support SEP-40 `lastprice(asset: Address)`, and it should return the most recently reported price by the oracle
 * If `lastprice(asset: Address)` can return `None` intermittently, like in the event of the most recent round being missed, the oracle must support SEP-40 `price(asset: Address, timestamp: u64)`, and it should return the most recently reported price on or before the timestamp given